 These symptoms can be mild or severe.
 Most recent cases of bird flu in the U.S. have caused pink eye and mild respiratory symptoms.

 A type of influenza A virus, often H5N1 in humans, causes bird flu.
-The virus can infect your upper respiratory tract and lungs and even spread to other parts of your body, like your brain.
+The virus can infect your upper respiratory tract and lungs, and sometimes spread to other parts of your body like your brain.

 Advertisement

-People who work with poultry or waterfowl (like ducks or geese) are at the highest risk for bird flu.
-You also may be at risk if you work with livestock.
+People who work with poultry, waterfowl (like ducks or geese) and dairy cows are at the highest risk for bird flu.

 Bird flu can often cause severe illness.
 Complications include:

-Healthcare providers can diagnose avian flu with a throat or nose swab.
-They don’t routinely test for avian flu, so you have to let them know that you’ve been in contact with birds or other animals that could be infected.
-They’ll have to send the sample to a special lab to be tested.
+Healthcare providers can diagnose avian flu with a throat or nose swab or a swab from the conjunctiva of your eye.
+Current tests will detect highly pathogenic H5N1 (bird flu) as influenza A. Labs don’t routinely test all positive influenza A swabs for avian flu, so you have to let your provider know that you’ve been in contact with birds, cows or other animals that could be infected.
+Then, if the test is positive for influenza A, the lab will send the sample to a special lab to be tested for bird flu.

 If identified early, you can treat bird flu with antiviral medications.
 A provider might prescribe: